Integrated Coastal Resiliency Assessment

 Priority Issues: Shoreline Erosion

-Shoreline erosion is a significant concern for many waterfront property owners, with some areas of the Peninsula experiencing upwards of 8 feet of erosion per year (REFERENCE).
-To address erosion, many shoreline priority owners have fortified their shorelines with expensive riprap (rock piles) and/or bulkheads that must be maintained on a routine basis.
-The cost of maintaining these shoreline hardening structures is often a significant financial burden, which has led some homeowners to let their bulkhead/riprap fall into states of disrepair.
-Neighboring property owners are concerned about the impacts that resulting erosion is having on their shoreline health, and have limited financial resources and/or legal options to protect their investments from these impacts.
+Shoreline erosion is a significant concern for many waterfront property owners, with some areas of the Peninsula experiencing upwards of 8 feet of erosion per year (Maryland DNR 2008).
+To address erosion, many shoreline property owners have fortified their shorelines with expensive riprap (i.e. rock piles) and/or bulkheads that must be maintained on a routine basis.
+The cost of maintaining these shoreline structures is often a significant financial burden, which has led some to let their bulkhead/riprap fall into states of disrepair.
+Neighboring property owners are concerned about the impacts that erosion resulting from poor maintenance is having on their shoreline health, but often have limited financial resources and legal options to protect their investments from the impacts.

 Erosion behind a bulkhead in Wenona that is encroaching onto neighboring properties.

 A highly erosive shoreline on Deal Island that provides important protection for interior areas of the island.

 Extreme tide events often flood the shoreline, and temporarily inundate the marsh complex located just behind, causing flooding on neighboring properties.
 Photo taken November 2018.